Machine Learning Terms and Methods

 The most common use of unsupervised machine learning is to cluster data into groups of similar examples.
 For example, an unsupervised machine learning algorithm can cluster songs together based on various properties of the music.
 The resulting clusters can become an input to other machine learning algorithms (for example, to a music recommendation service).
 Clustering can be helpful in domains where true labels are hard to obtain.
 For example, in domains such as anti-abuse and fraud, clusters can help humans better understand the data.

-Another example of unsupervised machine learning is principal component analysis (PCA).
+Another example of unsupervised machine learning is principal component analysis (PCA)arrow-up-right.
 For example, applying PCA on a dataset containing the contents of millions of shopping carts might reveal that shopping carts containing lemons frequently also contain antacids.

-Compare with supervised machine learning.
+Compare with supervised machine learningarrow-up-right.

 Vanishing Gradient

-Compare to exploding gradient problem.
+Compare to exploding gradient problemarrow-up-right.

 VGG